da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

 While we have an administration and user frontend called DA-Web which lets users (end users and administrators) interact in a dynamic manner, there are several configuration options of DNSCore which are considered static properties of the system.
 They are configured in the old fashioned way of good old configuration files which can be edited with your good old favorite linux editor.
 Easy!

 These artefacts comprise the interface to the ContentBroker with which administrators must learn to deal with in order to configure and run a proper node of a DNSCore based system.
-The document is structed that each configuration file is described extensively in its own passage.
+The document is structed in that way that each configuration file is described extensively in its own passage.

 Note that for the purporse of the discussion of this document, we call the ContentBroker installation directory ${CB_HOME}

 ## Application configuration

     ${CB_HOME}/conf/config.properties

 The file config.properties is a necessary part of every DNSCore installation.
 It has always to be stored in the conf directory directly under the DNSCore main directory (which is the one that contains the ContentBroker.jar).